Roger McGuinn: The Byrds

 After Mr. Tambourine Man in 1965, "Turn!
 Turn!
 Turn!", written by Pete Seeger with the lyrics drawn from Ecclesiastes in the Old Testament, was the Byrds' second Number One success in late 1965.
-In 1966, “Eight Miles High” peaked at no. 14 on the U.S. charts, achieving enduring classic status, even though the song was subject to a U.S. radio ban due to its alleged reference to recreational drug use.
-1967 found the Byrds sliding still further in the charts, with “So You Want to Be a Rock 'n' Roll Star” which peaked at no. 29.
-“My Back Pages”, another Bob Dylan cover, was released later the same year and was to be their last top 40 hit.
+In 1966, "Eight Miles High" peaked at no. 14 on the U.S. charts, achieving enduring classic status, even though the song was subject to a U.S. radio ban due to its alleged reference to recreational drug use.
+1967 found the Byrds sliding still further in the charts, with "So You Want to Be a Rock 'n' Roll Star" which peaked at no. 29.
+"My Back Pages", another Bob Dylan song, was released later the same year and was to be their last top 40 hit.
 In 1969, McGuinn's solo version of the "Ballad of Easy Rider" appeared in the film Easy Rider, while a full-band version was the title track for the album released later that year.
-McGuinn also performed a cover of Bob Dylan's "It's Alright, Ma (I'm Only Bleeding)" for the Easy Rider soundtrack.
+McGuinn also performed Dylan's "It's Alright, Ma (I'm Only Bleeding)" for the Easy Rider soundtrack.
 1970's Untitled album featured a 16-minute version of the Byrds' 1966 hit "Eight Miles High", with all four members taking extended solos representative of the "jam-band" style of playing popular during that period.

 In 1968, McGuinn helped create the groundbreaking album Sweetheart of the Rodeo, to which many attribute the rise in popularity of country rock.
 McGuinn originally conceived the album as a blend of rock, jazz, folk and other styles, but Gram Parsons and Chris Hillman's bluegrass-western-country influences came to the forefront.